b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 The `dsts.cdf` gives me left side of the curve (height $\le$ 181).
 So in order to get those that are higher than me I subtract it from 1.
 It seems that under those assumptions roughly 10% of men in Poland are taller than me.

-OK, and how many man in Poland are exactly as tall as I am?
+OK, and how many men in Poland are exactly as tall as I am?
 In general that is the job for `dsts.pdf` (see [the docs](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real})).
 It works pretty well for discrete distributions (we talked about them at the beginning of this sub-chapter).
 For instance theoretical probability of getting 12 while rolling two six-sided dice is

 ```jl